WilliamSpanfelner/cv/README.md

-# A CV site exploiting the use of HTML
+# A CV site exploiting the use of HTML and CSS
 - 👋 Hi, I’m @WilliamSpanfelner
 - 👀 I’m interested in using Python with Swift in iOS environments and why it may or may not be desirable.
 - 🌱 I’m currently learning Python with the London App Brewery and Angela Yu's [100 Days of Code: